 Less frequently, I’m asked a much more insightful question: “If you had to choose, which cohort would you pick for yourself?”

-My answer often surprises those who ask: I would choose the final cohort of the year.
+My answer often surprises those who ask: I would choose a winter session cohort.

-How could I possibly recommend that for anyone?
+How could I possibly recommend that for anyone, considering the holiday season?

-Well, here are 4 really good reasons why you should give our November cohort a shot:
+Well, here are 4 really good reasons why you should give a winter session cohort a shot:

-1. Graduating in February is an ideal time to start your job hunt.
+1. Graduating earlier in the year is an ideal time to start your job hunt.

-Graduating in mid-February is a particularly good time when it comes to job hunting.
-Students graduating in our November cohorts are met with a variety of favorable circumstances: businesses are either actively interviewing to fill their open headcount for Q1 or gearing up to interview for their Q2 openings starting in April—meaning graduates of our November cohort will be poised to take advantage of both opportunities.
+Graduating earlier in the year is a particularly good time when it comes to job hunting.
+Students graduating at this time are met with favorable circumstances: businesses are gearing up to interview for their Q2 openings starting in April—meaning graduates of winter session cohorts will be poised to take advantage of this opportunity.

 The opportunities don’t stop there, though.
-February is also the ideal time to take advantage of established internship programs offered by several companies.
+Early in the year is also the ideal time to take advantage of established internship programs offered by several companies.

-Unlike the unpaid internship horror stories that may haunt the message boards of Reddit, tech internships are normally well-paid, full of mentorship opportunities for early career coders, and a pipeline for future engineering talent.
-Unfortunately, formal internship programs are still tied to the typical college on-campus recruitment cycle, so these opportunities are mostly not available until January and gone by April, so many candidates will either have to languish for months before the internship starts or move on to more immediate opportunities.
+Unlike the unpaid internship horror stories that may haunt the message boards of Reddit, tech internships are normally well-paid, full of mentorship opportunities for early-career coders, and a pipeline for future engineering talent.
+Unfortunately, formal internship programs are still tied to the typical college on-campus recruitment cycle, so these opportunities are mostly not available until January and gone by April, so many candidates will either have to wait or move on to more immediate opportunities.

-But if you’re a member of our November cohorts, you’re ideally placed to pursue both internships and more traditional roles—so no need for you to choose or wait.
+But if you’re a member of our winter session cohorts, you’re ideally placed to pursue both internships and more traditional roles.

-2. Winter break gives coding bootcamp students more time to add projects to their portfolio or get a jumpstart on networking.
+2. Winter break gives coding bootcamp students time to get prepared to start a bootcamp and formulate a study plan.